Open Accessibility Menu

 Credentials

-The Joint Commission on Accreditation of Healthcare Organizations has accredited Medical Center Hospital.
+The DNV Accreditation of Healthcare Organizations has accredited Medical Center Hospital.
 The hospital is a member of the American Hospital Association, the Texas Hospital Association, licensed by the Texas Department of Health, certified by the Department of Health and Human Services and in compliance with the Civil Rights Act of 1964.

 Related Photo Galleries